-This makes an assessment of the quality and ranking of journals difficult.
-Another concern is that the article acceptance rate at the top ranked journals is highly competitive.
-Accordingly, the Committee will not establish a rigid ranking of journals but will instead give consideration to the quality of the journal and of the scholarship itself.
+Accordingly, the Committee will give consideration to the quality of the journal, but place a greater emphasis on the quality of the scholarship itself.
+Nor will the Committee establish a rigid ranking of journals due to the large number of law related publications.
 The candidate may provide information relevant to quality on the particular journals in which he or she is published, if the candidate believes that information would be helpful.
-As evidence of the quality of the scholarship the candidate may offer evidence as to the frequency to which the scholarship is cited and/or positively discussed by other scholars in the field.
+As evidence of the quality of the scholarship and irrespective of publication forum, the candidate may offer evidence as to the frequency to which the scholarship is cited and/or positively discussed by other scholars in the field.
 Candidates for tenure and promotion to associate professor shall consult with the Department Chair and tenured faculty to be advised regarding acceptable journals.